[Colors of Remembrance]

 This project is a virtual memorial.

 In this series, I create drawings that act as memorials to those who have tragically lost their lives in the 2020- coronavirus pandemic.
 Digital drawings begin with the Pantone color of the year for Spring 2020, starting with the first death in the COVID pandemic.
 In the United States, that date was on February 29, 2020.
+I thought the project might be a 3-6 month project, but as time goes on, it seems unending.

 Each drawing is one day in the epidemic.
 The date appears briefly on the lower right.
 The project can memorialize one community through time, a city, or a country’s death toll.